pinpox/base16-universal-manager/README.md

 ## About
 ### Base16 Universal Manager
-Gets a [base16](https://github.com/chriskempson/base16) colorscheme the configured templates from the official repos and renders them out to the given locatinos
+Gets a [base16](https://github.com/chriskempson/base16) colorscheme the configured templates from the official repos and renders them out to the given locations
 TODO
 TODO: comment about levenstein?